 Have you not gotten over all of the delicious holiday dishes you’ve been eating lately, and wish there was more?
 Or have you decided to eat healthier this year and are having trouble finding recipes that both taste good and are good for you?
-Either way, it looks like a day has come around that you will positively love—it’s Chicken Cacciatore Day!
+Either way, it looks like a day has come around that you will positively love—it’s National Chicken Cacciatore Day!

-The History of Chicken Cacciatore Day
+History of National Chicken Cacciatore Day

 An interesting fact is that contrary to popular belief, Chicken Cacciatore did not originally contain tomatoes or tomato sauce, as tomatoes were brought to Italy from the New World later than it would have been made for the first time.
 When making this dish with chicken, it is more traditional to use the dark meat, not the white meat, as it contains more fat and therefore helps make a thicker, tastier sauce when cooked than lean chicken breast would.

-How to Celebrate Chicken Cacciatore Day
+How to Celebrate National Chicken Cacciatore Day

 Here is a simple but delicious recipe: